jj-vcs/jj/docs/community_tools.md

-# Community-built tools around Jujutsu
+# Community-built tools around Jujutsu (alphabetical)

 **Important:** Many of these are not complete yet, just like Jujutsu itself.
 But they already simplify many workflows and can improve your experience.

 ## GUIs

+### GG - GUI for JJ

+GG is a cross platform GUI for Jujutsu which makes all graph manipulating workflows quite easy.
+Take a look at its README.md as it quite descriptive.

+Find it [here][gg].

 ### Judo for JJ - Cross-platform GUI desktop app